-The Bowdens Silver Project is located in central New South Wales, approximately 26 kilometres east of Mudgee (Figure 4).
-The recently consolidated project area comprises 1,654 km2 (408,000 acres) of titles covering approximately 80 kilometres of strike of the highly mineralised Rylstone Volcanics.
-Multiple target styles and mineral occurrences have potential throughout the district including analogues to Bowdens Silver, high-grade silver-lead-zinc epithermal and volcanogenic massive sulphide (VMS) systems and copper-gold targets.
+The Bowdens Silver Project is located in central New South Wales, approximately 26 kilometres east of Mudgee (Figure 1).
+The recently consolidated project area is located within a tenement package which comprises 1,654 km2 (408,000 acres) of titles covering approximately 80 kilometres of strike of the highly mineralised Rylstone Volcanics.
+Multiple target styles and mineral occurrences have potential throughout the district including analogues to Bowdens Silver, high-grade silver-lead-zinc epithermal and volcanogenic massive sulphide (VMS) systems and coppergold targets.

 Bowdens Silver is the largest undeveloped silver deposit in Australia with substantial resources and a considerable body of high quality technical work already completed.
-The projects boasts outstanding logistics for future mine development.
+The project boasts outstanding logistics for future mine development.

-Figure 4.
+Figure 1.
 Bowdens Silver tenement holdings in the Mudgee district.